rbrastad/starter-coreui/README.md

 ## Livereload

 Livereload is by default installed when running "dev".
 Changes done to sass or react files will automatically force a refresh on the web page.
+The files needed for livereload is automatically added to the javasccript bundle in dev mode.

 ## Compatibility